teppey/popdef/README.md

 ![popdef](popdef.png)

-By default, the following file types are supported: AsciiDoc, C, C++, Python, Markdown, Vim.
+By default, the following file types are supported: AsciiDoc, C, C++, Go, Markdown, Perl, Python, Ruby, Rust, Scheme, Vim.
 File types not supported by default can be easily added.
 See the description of Variables section in [doc/popdef.txt](doc/popdef.txt) for details.